Banjoei/Universe_Funkin/docs/modchart.md

 ## Functions

-Kade Engine exposes a lot of functions that let you modify elements in the game field.
+The Universe Funkin' exposes a lot of functions that let you modify elements in the game field.